Empowering New Dog Parents with Personalized Guidance

 Mapping a new dog parent’s experience

-After narrowing down our project scope, we created a journey map to visualize the user experience and began designing the user flow to define the core structure and navigation logic.
-This process prompted us to consider what information we needed to collect and how to frame the right questions in order to deliver personalized content tailored to the needs of the user—or rather, the user’s dog.
+After narrowing down our project scope, we created a journey map to visualize the user experience and began estabilshing the core structure and navigation logic.
+The process also led us to consider what information to collect and how to frame the right questions in order to deliver personalized content tailored to the needs of the user—or, more precisely the user’s dog.

 LOW-FI PROTOTYPE